Dingyi-Lai/Dingyi-Lai.github.io/_posts/2025-02-20-spline-regression.md

 ---

-## What are the basis?
+## What is the basis?

 In linear algebra, the most straightforward example of the basis for any vector described as a pair number, which means it starts from $$(0,0)$$, are the coordinates in the $$xy$$-coordinate system.
-Some detailed vivid illustration can be found in [the fantastic blog along with its video by 3B1B](https://www.3blue1brown.com/lessons/span).
-More precisely, a basis of a vector space can be defined as a set, $$V$$, of elements of the space such that there exist uniquely a linear combination of elements of $$V$$ that is able to express any element of the space.
+Some detailed vivid illustrations can be found in [the fantastic blog along with its video by 3B1B](https://www.3blue1brown.com/lessons/span).
+More precisely, a basis of a vector space can be defined as a set, $$V$$, of elements of the space such that there exist a unique linear combination of elements of $$V$$ that is able to express any element of the space.

 For example, in a linear regression model $$y = \beta_0 + \beta_1 x+ error$$, the basis functions are 1 and x.
 Hence, $$\{1, x\}$$ can be viewed as a basis for the vector space in $$x$$ for all linear polynomials.
 It can be illustrated by the following figure: